 5. Check in on them

 If you haven’t heard from your student in a few days, it can be nice to text them and ask how they are doing.
 Do not feel the need to text them daily unless that is what your family normally does.
 Make sure they are doing okay because school can be overwhelming.

 6. Don’t constantly track their location while they are at school and ask where they are

 It is fine if you want your student’s location for safety reasons as long as your student is okay with it.
 Do not ask them why they are out in the middle of the night or what they are doing, not at their dorm or apartment.
-College students tend to go exploring or go out to eat with friends at the weirdest hours of the day, so unless you are in fear for your child’s safety, try not to ask why they aren’t at home.
+College students tend to go exploring or eat with friends at the weirdest hours of the day, so unless you fear your child’s safety, try not to ask why they aren’t at home.

 7. Be there for them emotionally

 College students truly need emotional support.
 So many college students are stressed out about finding a job or internship, getting good grades, or even having issues with friends.
-Give your honest advice and talk to them more as a friend than as a parent when your student is going through something emotionally overwhelming.
+Give honest advice and talk to them more as a friend than a parent when your student is going through something emotionally overwhelming.

 8. Make their birthdays and holidays special

 One thing many college students miss about home when they are away at school is celebrating holidays and birthdays with their family.
-One way you can make holidays and birthdays special is by calling or texting, sending care packages, or even coming to visit them at their university if you can.
+One way to make holidays and birthdays special is by calling or texting, sending care packages, or even visiting them at their university if you can.

 9. Make coming home comfortable